StackStorm/st2docs/docs/source/inquiries.rst

 New ``core.ask`` Action
 ----------------------------------------

-The primary usage of Inquiries is by referencing a new action - ``core.ask`` - in your workflows.
+The best way to get started using Inquiries is to check out a new core action - ``core.ask`` - and start using it in your workflows.
 This action is built on a new runner type: ``inquirer``, which performs the bulk of the logic required to pause workflows and wait for a response.

 .. code-block:: bash